 Our philosophy can be explained simply in this chart:

-The four solutions we offer each directly correspond to a specific point in the life cycle of an OEM product, with each leading into the other to create a seamless, one-stop-shop experience for any manufacturer wishing to overcome not just one challenge related to obsolescence, but every challenge obsolescence could possibly bring to a supply chain.
+The four solutions we offer, two directly through EDX and two through our company affiliate Parstat, each directly correspond to a specific point in the life cycle of an OEM product, with each leading into the other to create a seamless, one-stop-shop experience for any manufacturer wishing to overcome not just one challenge related to obsolescence, but every challenge obsolescence could possibly bring to a supply chain.

-From beginning to end, EDX is there, fulfilling the promise that other supply chain partners cannot.
+From beginning to end, EDX and Partstat are there, fulfilling the promise that other supply chain partners cannot.
 A single service, regardless of how good it is, does not constitute the entirety of what a successful obsolescence management strategy should do, just as a doctor would never claim that chemotherapy alone will cure your cancer.
 Obsolescence management is not a service, but a way of thinking — a big picture that can only come together if many pieces work together in sync.
-And, so far, EDX is the only supply chain partner that has managed to fit these pieces onto a single canvas for our customers.
+And, so far, we are the only supply chain partner that has managed to fit these pieces onto a single canvas for our customers.

 In fact, you could go as far to say that EDX not only offers customers the premier obsolescence management solution — but the only true obsolescence management solution in existence.
 That’s something we are incredibly proud of, and we would love the opportunity to share it with you.

-• BOM Monitoring Solutions use over 9 billion rows of current and historical data from over 2,000 suppliers provided by Partstat to monitor obsolescence, predict allocation, and, with the help of an assigned supply chain strategist, confirm component life cycles.
+• BOM Monitoring Solutions, provided by our affiliate Partstat, use over 9 billion rows of current and historical data from over 2,000 suppliers provided by Partstat to monitor obsolescence, predict allocation, and, with the help of an assigned supply chain strategist, confirm component life cycles.

 • Last Time Buy Solutions allow OEMs to secure up to 10 years of LTB Inventory without the loss of precious working capital, while saving them an average of 42 percent in annual carrying costs.